GoogleCloudPlatformTraining/cpo200-Google-API-Client-Library/README.md

 # cpo200-Google-API-Client-Library
-A simple Python script to demonstrate use of the Google API Client Library from Google Compute Engine.
+Used in the CPO200 course - A simple Python script to demonstrate use of the Google API Client Library from Google Compute Engine.